Public Course Schedule

 All students are assigned time tickets based on credit hours.
 Only undergraduate students will be assigned a PIN, which will be required to access course registration during the pre-registration period.
 Undergraduate students must visit with their academic advisor to receive registration guidance, and to receive the PIN.
 (Note: A PIN is not required during the drop/add period.)

-Time Tickets for Spring 2016 Web Registration
+Time Tickets for Fall 2016 Web Registration

 Helpful Registration Information